nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

     3. Test case: `delete 0`Expected: No Person is deleted.
 Error details shown in the status message.
 Status bar remains the same.
     4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size or smaller than 0)Expected: Similar to previous.

+## Uploading an Image

+1. Uploading an Image to an existing client
+   1. Prerequisites:
+      1. There must be at least a client in the list.
+      2. There must be an image file in the same folder as the JAR file.
+You may download sample files from [here](https://github.com/AY2122S2-CS2103-W16-4/tp/tree/master/src/test/resources/images)
+   2. Test case: `upload 1 i/success.png:successful upload` Expected: an image is successfully associated to the first client with successful upload message.
+   3. Test case: `upload 1 i/test.txt:Fail upload` Expected: upload fails and error message is shown.
+   4. Other incorrect upload commands to try: `upload` `upload i/fail.png`, `...` Expected: Incorrect command format or invalid file error messages.

+## Viewing an Image

+1.Uploading an Image to an existing client
+1. Prerequisites:
+   1. There must be at least a client in the list.
+   2. There must be an image file in the same folder as the JAR file.
+You may download sample files from [here](https://github.com/AY2122S2-CS2103-W16-4/tp/tree/master/src/test/resources/images)
+   3. client must have at least one image associated with
+2. Test case: `viewimage 1` Expected: a new window pops up displaying the user's image and description.
+3. Test case: `viewimage` Expected: Error message is displayed and no window pops up.

+# Effort

+## Difficulty level
+RealEstatePro was developed from morphing the existing AB3 app

+## Challenges
+Challenges faced were the following:
+- Understanding and refactoring the existing AB3 code base.

+## Effort Required

+## Achievements
+RealEstatePro has been developed to become a fully functioning app that is fully capable fo fufilling the needs of a real estate agent in organising clients and is capable of managing the different types of information that a real estate agent will need about a client.
+RealEstatePro also boasts a range of tools that would improve the efficiency of the real estate agent by providing tools such as reminders and matching of clients which makes it easier identify trends and fulfill the needs of clients.